simonsdave/cloudfeaster/README.md

 Development
 -----------
-The following (brief) instructions describe how to setup a your development environment on Mac OS X.
+The following instructions describe how to setup a your development environment on Mac OS X.

 > Before you start working through the instructions below make sure you